joesajigeorge/iam-key-rotate/README.md

 # IAM Access Key Rotation

 This Python SAM application is to deploy a Lambda function to handle AWS IAM user access key rotation.
+It is scheduled to create key on 1st of every month and retire key on 5th of every month.

     In AWS, you can have a maximum of two access keys per user.
     Make sure that there is only one access key before executing this program.